3dgeo-heidelberg/helios/README.md

 ### Development installation

-If you intend to contribute to the development of Helios++, we recommend a locally compiled version using these instructions:
+If you intend to contribute to the development of HELIOS++, we recommend a locally compiled version using these instructions:

 ```bash
 git clone https://github.com/3dgeo-heidelberg/helios.git